fdsig/edge/README.md

 - [ ] stream from camera to jetson
 - [ ] deploy in the wild
 - [ ] transfer learning on manually labeled dataset
+- [ ] train weather classifier from images.

 ## of wider interset: